Graycemuthui/Budget-App/README.md

 # Budget-App

-- This is a mobile web application where you can manage your budget.
+- This is a rails web application where you can manage your budget.

 ## Built With